40843245/CSharp/built-in package/System.Collection.Generics/Dictionary/tutorial guide/CH5 -- operations about dictionary.md

 + will remove all entries of dictionary.

-## CH5.5 -- get value of dictionary with specified key
+## CH5.5 -- get value from dictionary with specified key
 ### `Item[TKey]` property

 ```